Consulting

 Ian Sinclair is the Principal Consultant with Edge Land Planning.

-Ian has more than 24 years of experience in rural planning - 13 in Local Government and 10 as a consultant.
+Ian has 26 years of experience in rural planning - 13 in Local Government and 13 as a consultant.
 Prior to working full time as a consultant, Ian worked for Wollondilly Shire Council where he was the Manager of Strategic Planning.
 Wollondilly Shire is located on the South - Western outskirts of the Sydney Metropolitan Area.
 Wollondilly has a mixture of urban and rural land uses as well as a high rate of population growth.
 Prior to commencing with Wollondilly Council, he has worked as a Local Government Planner for Forbes, Orange and Wingecarribee Councils in both Development Control and Strategic Planning.

 Ian has experience in the preparation of Studies and Policies relating to all facets of land development and natural resource management.
 He has also facilitated many community planning exercises and Strategies and has had a wealth of experience in all facets of Community Consultation.